Symposium 2025 Program

 Dean and Vice President, School of Business and Information Technology, Purdue Global

 Rapid technological advances are driving significant change across nearly every industry.
 Automation, robotics, AI, and other technologies are quickly transforming manufacturing processes, making the need for workforce development and continuing education solutions in this field more critical than ever.
-Dr. Buck will present an overview of how an educational institution has partnered with industrial manufacturing leaders to develop a solution that offers upskilling, reskilling, and credentialing opportunities.
+Dr. Buck and Dr. Lawrence will present an overview of how an educational institution has partnered with industrial manufacturing leaders to develop a solution that offers upskilling, reskilling, and credentialing opportunities.
 This solution incorporates online courses, simulations, and real-world case studies.
 Elements of this program could serve as a model for other educational institutions to explore.

 11:30 aM - 12:10 pM | Track 3